Eric Meyer

 -

-He is also the author of The Employer Handbook, an award-winning employment law blog read by thousands of HR professionals, in-house lawyers, and business leaders.
-He breaks down real cases and real workplace risks into plain-English takeaways employers can actually use.
+Eric is also the author of The Employer Handbook, an award-winning employment law blog read by thousands of HR professionals, in-house lawyers, and business leaders every week.
+He turns real cases and real workplace disasters into plain-English takeaways — which, it turns out, is exactly what he does for clients too.
+Many find him through the blog and hire him because the advice sounds the same in person.

 Training That Doesn’t Put People to Sleep

-He has testified before the Philadelphia City Council and the Pennsylvania House Labor Committee on workplace harassment issues and has presented multiple times at the EEOC’s national EXCEL Conference.
-His style is direct, realistic, and occasionally sarcastic — which keeps people actually paying attention.
+He has testified before the Philadelphia City Council and the Pennsylvania House Labor Committee on workplace harassment issues, and has presented multiple times at the EEOC’s national EXCEL Conference.
+His style is direct, current, and occasionally sarcastic — which, it turns out, is exactly what keeps people paying attention.

-Eric performs employment due diligence on large M&A transactions, helping deal teams identify workforce-related risks, legacy compliance issues, and post-closing exposure early in the process.
+Eric also handles employment due diligence on M&A transactions – helping deal teams find the workforce landmines before they close, not after.
 He has served as lead employment counsel on complex transactions, including the $250 million sale of PFSweb’s LiveArea business.

-Eric serves as an arbitrator in employment law disputes and mediates exclusively employment law matters.
-He is a go-to neutral with real-world experience, including service as a mediator for the United States Equal Employment Opportunity Commission and as a court-appointed mediator in the federal court system.
-Parties rely on Eric for his efficiency, credibility, and ability to cut through posturing and get deals done.
-You can download Eric’s mediator CV here.
+Eric serves as an arbitrator in employment law disputes and mediates exclusively employment matters.
+He is a go-to neutral with real-world credibility – having served as a mediator for the U.S. Equal Employment Opportunity Commission and as a court-appointed mediator in the federal court system.
+Parties choose Eric because he cuts through the posturing, keeps things moving, and gets deals done.

 And Yes, He Litigates

-When cases can’t be talked down, Eric defends employers in all flavors of employment litigation – ADA, ADEA, CEPA, FMLA, FLSA, NJLAD, PHRA, Title VII, USERRA, and more.
-He’s trial-tested and earned the first defense verdict in more than a decade from a federal civil jury in Easton, Pennsylvania – in any case, employment or otherwise.
+When a case can’t be resolved any other way, Eric is ready for that too.
+He defends employers in employment litigation across the full alphabet – ADA, ADEA, CEPA, FMLA, FLSA, NJLAD, PHRA, Title VII, USERRA, and more.
+He’s zealous when he needs to be and pragmatic when that serves his clients better — and he’s earned the first defense verdict in more than a decade from a federal civil jury in Easton, Pennsylvania, in any case, employment or otherwise.

 Eric does sleep.